Mapping the Intellectual Landscape of Digital Social Networks: A Bibliometric and Citation Network Analysis: Bibliometric Analysis

 \subsubsection{The Largest Connected Component}

-The largest connected component of the citation network provides a comprehensive view of the core structure within this field of research as illustrated in Figure \ref{fig:Fig.9} using Yifan Hu layout\cite{hu_visualizing_2015}.
-Comprising 1,293 nodes and 3,592 edges, it represents the most interconnected cluster of publications, highlighting the works that are pivotal to the intellectual development of the domain.
-The average degree of 5.56 suggests that each publication is connected to several others, balancing both depth and breadth in academic discourse.
+While the overall network reveals a fragmented periphery, the Largest Connected Component (LCC) serves as the true intellectual engine of digital network research.
+Visualized in Figure \ref{fig:Fig.9} using the force-directed Yifan Hu layout \cite{hu_visualizing_2015}, this dominant cluster comprises 1,293 nodes and 3,592 edges.
+It represents the most deeply interconnected ecosystem of publications, successfully filtering out isolated anomalies to highlight the works driving the field's theoretical evolution.
+The average degree of 5.56 indicates a healthy balance of academic discourse, where the typical publication engages with multiple theoretical perspectives simultaneously.

-This component showcases a clear "small-world" property, with an average shortest path length of 3.77 and a diameter of 12.
-These metrics imply that information can traverse the network efficiently, fostering rapid dissemination of ideas and facilitating the integration of diverse research topics.
-The network’s density, though low at 0.0043, aligns with the selective nature of citation practices, where researchers selectively cite the most relevant or influential works.

-The structural metrics indicate the presence of highly influential publications that act as hubs within the network.
-The maximum degree centrality of 0.3289 reveals that certain nodes (publications) are cited by nearly one-third of all other nodes, making them foundational within the field.
-Similarly, a high betweenness centrality of 0.6172 points to works that bridge different research clusters, acting as connectors between otherwise disparate areas of study.

-Clustering within the network is moderate, with an average clustering coefficient of 0.1986 and 2,236 triangles.
-This suggests the existence of tightly-knit research communities focusing on specific topics or methodologies.
-These clusters are likely interconnected through high-centrality nodes, enabling cross-fertilization of ideas.

-The degree distribution of the largest connected component reveals a skewed pattern, where a small number of highly connected nodes dominate the network while the majority of nodes maintain relatively few connections.
-This disparity indicates a scale-free or near scale-free structure within the LCC, emphasizing the centrality of influential publications or "hubs."
-These hubs not only attract a significant proportion of citations but also serve as conduits for connecting less prominent publications, reinforcing their foundational role within the field.

-The hierarchical structure suggested by the negative assortativity coefficient (-0.1036) further corroborates this observation.
-Highly cited works are frequently linked to less-cited nodes, forming a top-down structure where seminal research guides the trajectory of emerging studies.
-This reinforces the reliance on established knowledge to frame, validate, or challenge new inquiries, a hallmark of cumulative academic progress.
+Crucially, the LCC exhibits textbook "small-world" properties.
+With an incredibly short average path length of 3.7671 and a diameter of just 12, the network structure ensures that theoretical innovations can traverse the entire discipline rapidly.
+When paired with a relatively high average clustering coefficient (0.1986) and the presence of 2,236 closed triangles, this topology indicates that the field is composed of tightly knit research communities--such as distinct clusters focusing on organizational structures or digital media--that remain efficiently bridged to one another.
+Despite the low overall density (0.0043), this small-world architecture fosters the rapid cross-fertilization of ideas while maintaining rigorous, localized sub-disciplines.